-- Flg.
-Cold water is supplied in stages by the water valve - (95) opening and closing according to a particular pattern.
+- Fig. Cold water is supplied in stages by the water valve - (89) opening and closing according to a particular pattern.
 The time for an opening or closing sequence is 30 seconds.
 This time is permanently programmed and cannot be changed.
-All that can be programmed is the ratio between open and closed valve. - Fig. The time the valve is open (ON time) can be - programmed separately between 1 and 15 seconds within two temperature ranges: 212-158°F (100-70°C) and 158°F (70°C) final temperature.
+All that can be programmed is the ratio between open and closed valve. - Fig. The time the valve i open (ON time) can be - (90) programmed separately between 1 and 15 seconds.
+The valve is closed during the remaining time up to 30 seconds.
+The ON time is programmed separately within two temperature ranges: 212-158°F (100-70°C) and 158°F (70°C) final temperature.